 If you want to support separate app widget instances, you will need to store your state on a per-app-widget-identifier basis.
-For example, while Microblog uses preferences for the identi.ca account details, you might need multiple preference files, or use a SQLite database with an app widget identifier column, or something to distinguish one app widget instance from another.
 You will also need to use an appropriate version of updateAppWidget() on AppWidgetManager when you update the app widgets, one that takes app widget identifiers as the first parameter, so you update the proper app widget instances.

 Conversely, there is nothing requiring you to support multiple instances as independent entities.
-For example, if you add more than one Microblog to your home screen, nothing blows up - they just show the same post.
-That is because Microblog uses a version of updateAppWidget() that does not take any app widget IDs, and therefore updates all app widgets simultaneously.
+For example, if you add more than one PairOfDice app widget to your home screen, nothing blows up - they just show the same roll.
+That is because PairOfDice uses a version of updateAppWidget() that does not take any app widget IDs, and therefore updates all app widgets simultaneously.